 Steel usually ranges between $25.00 to $50.00 a square foot depending on the panel styles.

-Zinc: is one of the most in-demand metals in the world for roofing and wall assemblies.
-Zinc can last between 80-100 years because of its self-healing properties which forms through a thin protective layer, called Patina.
-The patina layer protects the material from natural elements such as air and water This is why zinc is used to coat and galvanize iron and steel; it keeps them safe from corrosion and adds to the durability of the material.
+Zinc is one of the most in-demand metals in the world for roofing and wall assemblies.
+It can last between 80-100 years because of its self-healing properties, which form through a thin protective layer called Patina.
+The patina layer protects the material from natural elements such as air and water.
+This is why zinc is used to coat and galvanize iron and steel; it keeps them safe from corrosion and adds to the material’s durability.

 Zinc can run anywhere from $20.00 to $50.00 a square foot.

-Copper: like zinc, is very durable.
-Copper does not require a protective coating and its natural weathering causes the cladding to turn green.
-Copper is also more expensive than aluminum or steel, but like zinc it is more durable.
-Cost usually runs about $30.00 to $50.00 a square foot.
+Copper, like zinc, is very durable.
+It does not require a protective coating, and its natural weathering causes the cladding to turn green.
+Copper is also more expensive than aluminum or steel but more durable than zinc.
+The cost usually runs about $30.00 to $50.00 a square foot.

 If you are looking to use natural products in exterior areas, opt for corrosion-resistant materials such as zinc, stainless steel, or copper.
 If you are looking to keep cost down, opt for painted steel or aluminum.
 Faux natural finishes are achievable using modern day coating techniques and technology.